-

 APP 8, which generally restricts the offshore disclosure of Personal Information, allows it to occur where there is consent of the relevant individual (but note this consent has separate requirements under the Privacy Act).

 Where consent is applicable, under the Privacy Act, it may be express or implied.
 Express consent can be provided orally or in writing, although best practice requires written consent (which can be electronic).
 Implied consent is consent which can reasonably be inferred from the conduct.
 The Privacy Commissioner’s guidance suggests that consent can only be implied in clear circumstances.
-For example, it will not be sufficient to merely establish that the collection, use or disclosure will be advantageous to the individual or that they didn’t object at the time of collection.
+For example, it will not be sufficient to merely establish that the collection, use or disclosure will be advantageous to the individual or that they did not object at the time of collection.
 The Privacy Commissioner also advises against the use of opt-out mechanisms.

 - (informed) the individual must be adequately informed of the implications of providing or withholding consent for it to be considered informed.